23andMe Bankruptcy: Your DNA is for Sale

 customers, samples, traits, research consents, and genetic files wrapped into a

-equity and lab equipment.
-It had you.
+sale process.
+The Asset Class When a company goes bust, creditors get paid.
+23andMe did not just have brand equity and lab equipment.
+It had the genetic data of 15 million people.
 The Data: roughly 15 million customer accounts, with genetic and health data attached to many of them.

 The Buyer Question: a pharmaceutical company may promise to honor the old privacy policy, but users still have to trust a new owner, a new board, and a new set of business incentives.